 Sites like RetailMeNot offer coupon codes for just about every retailer.
 You can also use retailer-specific apps such as the Cartwheel app for Target to find coupons for items at their store.

 When it comes to expenses that add up quickly, eating out is one of the biggest offenders, but also one of the most avoidable.
 I used to have a really bad habit of ordering takeout or swinging through a fast food drive through after work if I was tired and didn’t feel like cooking.
 And that expense added up quickly.

-Now I allow myself to eat out, but as a planned ahead treat when I’m meeting up with a friend rather than as a backup plan when I don’t feel like cooking.
+Now I allow myself to eat out, but as a planned ahead treat when I’m meeting up with a friend or having a date night rather than as a backup plan when I don’t feel like cooking.
 It’s more enjoyable because it’s more of a treat, and I also save a ton of money.

 I also have almost completely eliminated buying lunch.
 I bring my lunch to work every day, except on the rare occasion (maybe once per month) that I go out with coworkers.
 It may seem like a small expense but if you’re buying lunch daily, it adds up super quickly.

 For most of us, groceries make up one of the biggest variable expenses in our budget every month.
 And if you’re not careful, it’s easy to spend a ton of money grocery shopping!
 Planning my meals each week and being a bit more conscious of what I’m buying has made a big difference in my grocery bill.
 Every week I plan out everything I’m going to be eating that week, including breakfast, lunch, dinner, and snacks.
 I always aim to make meals that I can have plenty of leftovers for later in the week or ingredients I can easily reuse in a different meal.
 Planning my meals ahead of time also gives me a chance to see what’s on sale at the nearby grocery stores and what items I can find a coupon for.